leobauza/browncoat/README.md

 ## about this project
 This is the first semi workable update.
+This version is totally unstable.

 ### instructions for 0.1.1 release